 Cost per Credit Hour

 While most students opt to attend Brown University full-time, others attend part-time.
-In this case, tuition is based on the number of units the student takes, and the cost per tuition unit is $7,835.
+In this case, tuition is based on the number of courses the student takes, and the tuition cost per course is currently $8,207.

 Campus Housing Expenses